Please note that this pertains to South African Labour Relations and Best Practice requirements.

 • any acts of discrimination against the employee.

-Where the dismissal is not automatically unfair, the employer has to show that the reason for the dismissal is because the employee’s conduct was in question or that the employee’s capacity was in question or it is based on the employee’s failure to meet the operational requirements of the employer’s business.
+Where the dismissal is not automatically unfair, the employer has to show what the reason for the dismissal is because the employee’s conduct was in question or that the employee’s capacity was in question or it is based on the employee’s failure to meet the operational requirements of the employer’s business.

 If you, as the employer cannot show this or if you cannot prove that the dismissal was performed within the parameters of fair procedure, then the dismissal will be deemed as unfair.

-In essence you have to make very sure that you have all your ducks in a row and that you can substantiate and prove anything that needs to be proved in this respect.
+In essence, you have to make very sure that you have all your ducks in a row and that you can substantiate and prove anything that needs to be proved in this respect.

 Next week we will look at the Disciplinary Procedures prior to dismissal.